khalidelassaad/mywebsite/src/pages/markdown/Home.md

 ### Welcome to my website!

 This beauty was recently built from scratch using [React](https://reactjs.org/)!
-I'm archiving the content from [my old Wordpress site](https://khalidelassaad.wordpress.com) here, as well as working on adding new stuff.

-So welcome!
 Nice to have you here, please, have a look around!

 -Khalid E.